 (ii) To abandon the axiomatic-deductive method because “It was this rejection of axiomatics and logical certainty in favor of empirical and observational approach which led to dramatic progress in science.”
 (Zaman)

 It should be clear to everyone by now that there is no such thing as a choice or trade-off between logical and material consistency.
 Science requires always both “Research is in fact a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant, 1994, p.
 31)

 Since the axiomatic-deductive method guarantees logical consistency it cannot be abandoned.
 But alone it is insufficient.
 The results of axiomatic-deductive operations must be observable (=material consistency).

 Zaman’s naive realism/empiricism is not a tenable methodological position.
-It is outdated since more than 2500 years.*
+It is outdated for more than 2300 years.#1

 REPLY Comment on Silwyson of Jan 27